xduraid/testtt/README.md

 ## ❔ Why XD-Readline?

-While building [xd-shell](https://github.com/xduraid/xd-shell), I needed features like interactive editing, command history, and tab-completion.
+While building [xd-shell](https://github.com/xduraid/xd-shell), I needed features like interactive command editing, command history, and tab-completion.
 Instead of relying on an external library like GNU Readline, I wrote `xd-readline` from scratch to deepen my understanding of terminal I/O and low-level input handling on Unix-like systems.

 ---